 © 2007 Zoe Zuniga

 I had a pretty good part in the school play as Mrs. Dracula.
-It was really fun to be working on a project with the 5 other pre-teens.
-We were all between 11 and 13; all the other students where just annoying little kids.
+It was really fun to be working on a project with the five other pre-teens.
+We were all between 11 and 13; all the other students were just annoying little kids.

 Our teacher, Ed was a playwright and had put the script together from watching us play Dracula in the basement.
 He was a pretty good writer, which surprised me.
 He looked like such a fat, jolly, Santa Clause and I had always pictured writers as being thin and sad.

 “See.
-I told you she would be jut fine about it.”
+I told you she would be just fine about it.”
 He gave my head pat and dived under the covers into the general vicinity of my mom’s crotch.

 Curt’s head popped up.
 “Oh, don’t make her leave.
 Where will she go?”